Artisan vs Conversica: Key Differences Explained

 AI BDR for cold outbound

-AI GTM platform (data, intelligence, execution)
+All-in-one AI GTM Platform (data, intelligence, execution)

 AI approach

-Autonomous email & LinkedIn outreach
+Autonomous email and LinkedIn outreach

 Persistent multi-turn conversations across channels